As we move into 2022, we look at the coming year with optimism. Businesses have reopened and we are shifting back to normal life.

 As more stores follow in Costo’s footsteps, stocking up on bottled water becomes more urgent.
 We have already seen how products like toilet paper can disappear once limits are set.

 Unlike Canned beverages, we can not live without water, even if we wanted to.
-By stocking up on bottled water now, you can beat the frenzy of consumers as the shortage gets worse.
+By stocking up on bottled water in 2022, you can beat the frenzy of consumers as the shortage gets worse.